HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/02_relational-database.Rmd

 | 5         | Blue Construction, Orange Figures       | 2015.756         | The Met Fifth Avenue    | 773            | 4             |
 | 6         | Christ Carrying the Cross               | 1975.1.119A-B    | Robert Lehman Collection| 953            | 5             |

 Now, the Artists table has a primary key `ArtistID`, and the Artworks table has a primary key `ArtworkID` and a foreign key `ArtistID` linking to the Artists table.
 This design eliminates the redundancy of artist information.
 However, we still have an issue: The `Department` and `Gallery Number` in the Artworks table might not be entirely dependent on the artwork.
-In fact, the same gallery number might appear in multiple departments?
-Actually, each gallery number is unique to a department?
-But note: the gallery number 773 is in "The Met Fifth Avenue", while 764 is in "The American Wing".
-Moreover, if we have multiple artworks in the same gallery, the department-gallery pair would be repeated.
-This leads us to the Third Normal Form.

 ### Third Normal Form (3NF)

 ::::::::::::::::::::::::::::::::::::: callout

+### Callout: 3NF

 A table is in Third Normal Form (3NF) if:

-### Callout: 3NF

 1. It is in 2NF.
 2. It has no transitive dependencies: non-key attributes must not depend on other non-key attributes.

 ::::::::::::::::::::::::::::::::::::::::::::::::

-In the Artworks table, note that:  `Gallery Number` determines the `Department`?
-Or is it the other way around?
-Actually, the department is determined by the gallery location.
-But in reality, the gallery number is unique and might already imply the department.

-However, in our table, we have both `Department` and `Gallery Number`.
-If the gallery number uniquely determines the department, then `Department` is transitively dependent on `Gallery Number` (a non-key attribute) rather than on the primary key (`ArtworkID`).
+In the Artworks table, we notice that the `Department` uniquely determines the `Gallery Number`.
+This means that the `Department` does not directly depend on the primary key (`ArtworkID`), but instead depends on another non-key attribute (`Department`).
+This is a transitive dependency and violates 3NF.

-To resolve this, we create a separate table for galleries:
+To resolve this, we move the information about galleries and departments into a separate table called `Galleries`.
+Each gallery has a unique identifier, its gallery number, and the associated department.

 **Galleries Table:**

 | GalleryID | Gallery Number | Department              |
 |-----------|----------------|-------------------------|